CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

     ![Screenshot showing the files matching dropdown with the internal option added.](../Media/lab2-task6-5.png)

-1. Sign out of the MOD Administrator account by selecting the **MA** icon in the top right, select **Sign out**, then close your browser window.
+1. Sign out of the MOD Administrator account by selecting the **01** icon in the top right, select **Sign out**, then close your browser window.

 File inspection is now enabled in Defender, allowing file policies to scan for sensitive content.